necdetcan/WebProgramlamaProje/README.md

-WEB PROGRAMLAMA DERSİ PROJE ÖDEVİ
-FORMULA 1 TANITIMI VE FORMULA 1 HAKKINDA GÜNCEL HABERLER İÇEREN WEB SİTESİ TASARIMI

-Merhaba ben Necdet Can ÖZBEK.
-Web Programlama dersimiz için bizden bir web sitesi tasarlamamız istendi.
-Ben de Formula 1 sporuna ilgi duyduğum için tasarlayacağım web sitesinin konseptini Formula 1 olarak belirledim.
-Tasarlayacağım web sitesinde insanları Formula 1 hakkında bilgilendirmeyi, bunun yanında Formula 1’e dair güncel haberleri paylaşmayı ve sitenin kullanıcılarının bu haberlere yorum yapabilmesini amaçladım.
-Tasarlayacağım web sitesinde bir admin paneli oluşturup bu yetkiye sahip olan kullanıcıların çeşitli işlemler yapabilmesini amaçladım.
-Başlangıç olarak admin olan kullanıcıların siteye haber eklemesini, mevcut haberlerde düzenleme yapmasını, kullanıcı eklemesini, kullanıcının siteye girişini engellemesini yapmasını düşündüm.
-Bunun yanında tasarlayacağım web sitesine kullanıcıların üye olabilmesini ve kendilerine özel profil sayfalarının olmasını amaçladım.
-Tasarlayacağım bu web sitesinde Formula 1 sporuna ilgi duyan insanların vakit geçirmesini amaçladım ve çalışmalarımı bu doğrultuda yapmayı düşündüm.
-Kısaca özetlemek gerekirse yapmayı düşündüğüm bu web sitesinin biraz haber biraz forum sitesi konseptinde olmasını planladım.
--Projede Kullanacağım Teknolojiler
-• Asp.net Core 3.1 Razor Pages
-• C#
-• Veritabanı olarak SQL Server /PostgreSQL/ vb
-• Entity Framework Core ORM
- • Bootstrap Tema
-• HTML5, CSS3, Javascript ve JQUERY
+WEB PROGRAMMING CLASS PROJECT WEB SITE DESIGN WITH INTRODUCTION TO FORMULA 1 AND CURRENT NEWS ABOUT FORMULA 1

+Hello, I am Necdet Can ÖZBEK.
+We were asked to design a website for our Web Programming class.
+Since I am interested in Formula 1 sport, I have determined the concept of the website I will design as Formula 1.
+On the website I will design, I aimed to inform people about Formula 1, as well as to share current news about Formula 1 and for the users of the site to comment on these news.
+I aimed to create an admin panel on the website I will design so that users with this authority can perform various actions.
+To begin with, I thought that users who are admins can add news to the site, edit existing news, add users, and prevent the user from accessing the site.
+In addition, I aimed to enable users to become members of the website I will design and to have their own profile pages.
+On this website that I will design, I aimed for people who are interested in Formula 1 to spend time, and I thought of doing my work in this direction.
+To summarize briefly, I planned that this website, which I am planning to build, should be in the concept of a news and a forum site. -Technologies I Will Use in the Project • Asp.net Core 3.1 Razor Pages • C# • SQL Server as Database /PostgreSQL/ etc. • Entity Framework Core ORM • Bootstrap Theme • HTML5, CSS3, Javascript and JQUERY

 ![](https://github.com/necdetcan/WebProgramlamaProje/blob/main/1.png?raw=true)